The best graphics cards for PC gaming

 With both graphics cards in a dead heat performance-wise, we suggest leaning toward the GTX 1080 Ti.
 It’s $100-plus cheaper, can frequently be found at a discount, and the models you’ll find at those prices often come overclocked, with custom cooling solutions.

 But it might be worth spending the extra money on a GeForce RTX 2080, especially if you don’t upgrade your graphics card very often.
-Nvidia’s GeForce RTX GPUs are infused with dedicated hardware that support real-time ray tracing and enhance visuals with the power of machine learning and the company’s Saturn V supercomputer—feats the GTX 1080 Ti can’t match.
-Early demos look promising, and developers we’ve spoken to seem genuinely excited about the technology, but there’s a catch: Ray tracing and AI-enhanced Deep Learning Super Sampling aren’t available in any actual games yet.
+As mentioned earlier, Nvidia’s GeForce RTX GPUs are infused with dedicated hardware that support real-time ray tracing and enhance visuals with the power of machine learning and the company’s Saturn V supercomputer.
+The GTX 1080 Ti isn’t.
+But real-time ray tracing and AI-enhanced Deep Learning Super Sampling aren’t available in any actual games yet.
 You’re taking a leap of faith that these technologies will catch on if you invest in a GeForce RTX 2080.

 For much more information on all the factors involved in this decision, be sure to check out our detailed GeForce RTX 2080 vs. GTX 1080 Ti comparison.